 While consuming fansubbed releases, some fans started buying the original products from Japan to support the Japanese artists and production companies.

-Manga publishers also faced the question of how much money they would make by licensing a title if the title had already been scanlated.
+Manga publishers also faced the question of how much money they would make by licensing a title that has already been scanlated.

-Japanese manga publishers could have seen that as potentially lost revenue because people won’t always pay for a licensed copy of a manga when they already have a scanlated one.
+Japanese manga publishers could have seen that as ‘potentially lost’ revenue because people won’t always pay for a licensed copy of a manga when they already had a scanlated one.

-So the fansubbing and manga translating that once helped build market demand is causing a reduced revenue potential in those markets, which could be limiting the amount of money that businesses can make with which to produce, license and distribute more manga and anime.
+So the fansubbing and manga translating that once helped build the demand for anime and manga in those markets then started causing a reduced revenue potential for publishers in those markets, which could be limiting the amount of money that businesses can make with which to produce, license and distribute more anime and manga.

 This is quoted from Part 1 of that article series: